ShenYu0812/react-native-awesome-medialib/README.md

   }, [props])
 ```

-The type of Result: ur can get a list of choosen images or a video, whitch is include id(android media strore id,), url(above android 10 is 'content:\\...', else absolute path),
+The type of result: ur can get a list of choosen images or a video, whitch is include id(android media strore id,), url(above android 10 is 'content:\\\\...', else absolute path),
 width, height, type, scale and so on.
 ```typescript
   // ResultModel.ts